SoVictor/minimal-cmake-project/README.md

 A (somewhat) minimal C++ project that uses CMake for building.

+Serves mainly as a sample for my students.

 ## Building

 Use CMake and any compiler to build the project.
 No additional input is required.